Async Rust in Three Parts

 }

 Oh no!
-Everything is running one-at-a-time again!
+Everything is one-at-a-time again.
 It's an easy mistake to make, unfortunately.There have been attempts to automatically detect and handle blocking in async functions, but that's led to performance problems, and it hasn't been possible to handle all cases.
-But we can learn a lot about how a system works by watching it fail, and what we're learning here is that all of the jobs running "at the same time" in the async examples above were actually running on a single thread.
-That's the magic of async.
-In Part One, we'll dive into all the nitty gritty details of how exactly this works.
+As we work through Part One, it'll become clear how thread::sleep gets in the way of async.
+For now, we might guess that these foo functions running "at the same time" are actually all running on one thread.

 #[tokio::main]